open-compensation-token-license/license-token-website/wikisrc/fidelity-investments-blockchain-for-asset-management.md

 ## Blockchain Initiatives at Fidelity Investments

 - **Fidelity Digital Assets**: Launched in 2018, this subsidiary offers digital asset custody and execution services, bridging traditional finance with the digital economy.
 - **Blockchain-Inspired Products**: Fidelity is experimenting with tokenized financial products, promoting liquidity, fractional ownership, and faster settlements.
+Learn more about [tokenization of assets](https://www.license-token.com/wiki/what-is-tokenization-of-assets).
 - **Smart Contracts**: These automate operations and reduce errors, expediting processes like compliance checks and trade executions.
+Explore more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).
 - **Research and Development Collaborations**: Through partnerships, Fidelity advances blockchain standards and practices.

 ## Enhancing Transparency and Trust